sudohainguyen/sudohainguyen.github.io/_posts/2023-11-20-change-data-capture.md

 In our production environment, multiple applications and services contribute to the same database using a microservices architecture.
 This decentralized setup triggers the need for effective handling of database changes, especially when records are updated.

-We want to capture and store all the changes in production environment as soon as possible for downstream usage, such as: real-time reporting, historical data analysis, data quality monitoring, etc. So how many ways can we do that?
+We want to capture and store all the changes in the production environment as soon as possible for downstream usage, such as real-time reporting, historical data analysis, data quality monitoring, etc. So how many ways can we do that?

 Summarized from this [post](https://medium.com/the-modern-scientist/the-art-of-data-ingestion-powering-analytics-from-operational-sources-467552d6c9a2), the goal of data ingestion is to move data **from one or more sources to a destination** where it can be stored and further analyzed, specifically Data Platform.
 We have various ways to conduct data ingestion, the way we implement it depends on the use case and how performant we want it to be.

 In the world of big data, two common approaches are:

-- **Batch processing (ETL):** The data is collected, processed, and loaded into the destination in batches with schedule interval, usually at night when the system is not in use.
+- **Batch processing (ETL):** The data is collected, processed, and loaded into the destination in batches with scheduled intervals, usually at night when the system is not in use.

-- **Stream processing (ELT):** Every records produced in production environment will be ingested into the destination as soon as possible prior to be transformed in furthur steps.
-This approach is suitable for use cases that requires data to be instantly consumed.
+- **Stream processing (ELT):** All records produced in the production environment will be ingested into the destination as soon as possible before being transformed in further steps.
+This approach is suitable for use cases that require data to be instantly consumed.

 ![ETL vs ELT](/assets/img/cdc-etl-elt.png){: .mx-auto.d-block :}
 <p align = "center">